-- Southwest Airlines already gives two free checked bags to all customers, so its Southwest Rapid Rewards Priority Card offers additional benefits to cardmembers, such as an anniversary points reward.
+- Southwest Airlines already gives free checked bags to all customers, so its Southwest Rapid Rewards Priority Card from Chase offers additional benefits to cardmembers, such as a $75 annual travel credit.

-- The JetBlue Plus Card offers a 50% discount on in-flight food and beverages as well as six times the points on JetBlue purchases.
+- The JetBlue Plus Card from Barclays offers a 50% discount on in-flight food and beverages as well as six times the points on JetBlue purchases.

 - Two of America’s three remaining legacy carriers, American Airlines and Delta Airlines, each offer multiple cards.
-The American Airlines AAdvantage MileUp Card requires only $500 in purchases over the first three months to earn 10,000 miles and a $50 statement credit.
+The American Airlines AAdvantage MileUp Mastercard from Citi requires only $500 in purchases over the first three months to earn 10,000 miles and a $50 statement credit.
 Plus, it charges no annual fee.

 To choose the right airline credit card for you, you’ll have to analyze the costs of the card against the benefits that you expect to earn based on your spending patterns and travel habits.
 Here are some of the factors that should play an important role in your decision.

-As of February 2019, the average credit card interest rate was 15.09%.
+As of October 2019, the minimum annual percentage rate for airline credit cards averages 17.08%, according to U.S. News & World Report.
 Many rewards credit cards, including airline credit cards, have rates much higher than that.

 Interest rates on airline cards tend to skew high to help offset the cost of the provided benefits.
-Even the top five cards on this list have higher-than-average APRs, with the lowest available rate — on the Bank of America Allegiant World Mastercard — hitting 17.24%.
-At those types of rates, your credit card debt could double in just a few years if you only make minimum payments.
+Even the top five cards on this list have higher-than-average APRs, with one of the lowest available rates — on the Bank of America Allegiant World Mastercard — hitting a minimum of 16.74%.
+At these rates, your credit card debt could double in just a few years if you only make minimum payments.
 Thus, it’s critical to keep a leash on your outstanding balances if you open an airline credit card account.